tomeshnet/tomesh.net/_includes/vision.md

-Internet service is currently sold as a black-box to most of us.
-We are building a community-owned infrastructure that gives all its users:
+Internet service is currently a black-box to most of its users.
+We are building a community-owned infrastructure that gives us:

 - **agency** to make important decisions about their privacy
 - **autonomy** to access information in an uncontrolled/free manner